 After your purchase, you have received an e-mail with the subject Order / Commande / Bestellung [order number] where [oder number] is your order number.

 Find that e-mail now in your e-mail program or in your web based e-mail service and click on the download link in that e-mail to show your download area.

 If you cannot find this e-mail, please check also your spam or bulk e-mail folder.

-If you still cannot find that e-mail, please follow our detailed instructions for downloading QCAD through our online shop.
+If you still cannot find that e-mail, please follow our detailed instructions for downloading QCAD.

 At this point, you should have your download area open in your browser.